DylanHarrison1/DiceGameAI/README.md

 # DiceGameAI
-A simple dice game and an AI which plays is
+A simple dice game and an AI which plays it